 The Fibers area at the University of Oregon is dedicated to participating in and advancing contemporary discourse in fibers through engaged studio practice, research, and critical discussion.
 The course curriculum addresses issues and ideas that are relevant to both fibers practices and the broader context of contemporary art, including functionality, materiality, community, gender, feminism, repetition, pattern, and decoration.
 Students explore the possibilities of performance, installation, and site-specificity in a conceptually rigorous environment while developing expertise in screenprinting, stitching, weaving, dyeing, and other fibers techniques.
 Experimenting with materials and methods is encouraged as students develop individual creative practices within a receptive community of makers.
 Interdisciplinary strategies of making are valued, and many students draw from areas outside of the Department of Art such as gender studies, folklore, creative writing, and dance.
 As part of the department’s Lecture Series, the Fibers area regularly brings contemporary artists to speak on campus and conduct studio visits with students.
 Recent guest lecturers include Carole Frances Lung, Liz Collins, and Marie Watt.

 The Fibers area is located on the Northsite, a complex of studios that also houses the Ceramics, Jewelry/Metalsmithing, Sculpture, Photography, and Digital Arts areas.
-Facilities include a fully equipped dye lab, weaving and textile printing studios, mixed-media studio space, printing tables, floor looms (4-8 harness), manual and computerized jacquard looms, exposure unit, portable sewing machines, small tools/equipment, and a resource library.
+Facilities include a fully equipped dye lab, weaving and textile printing studios, mixed-media studio space, printing tables, floor looms (4-8 harness), a manual jacquard loom and computer-assisted loom, exposure unit, portable sewing machines, knitting machines, small tools/equipment, and a resource library.

 A shared studio is available for BFA students.
 MFA students are provided private or shared studios either on the Northsite or in nearby Lawrence Hall.